 Ole also believed that Indian graves could be found on top of the hills along the Sheyenne River.
 He had seen parts of skeletons brought to Cooperstown found on Martin Ueland's farm and also on the Aaretad farm.
 Ole said that Indians brought remains all the way from the Red River Valley to be buried here.
 He said their belief was that the body would come to life again.
 This area was considered a very fine hunting ground and so they buried their dead here where upon awakening they would be happily surrounded by a place that was dear to their hearts and good hunting would be possible.

-There will be a variety of writers for the Historical Highlights column including Duna Frigaard, Dave Sayer and Mark Sundlov.
+There will be a variety of writers for the Historical Highlights column including Duna Frigaard, Dave Sayer and Mark Sundlov (and usually we’ll collaborate and edit each other’s work).
 All of us are looking forward to receiving valuable input from readers to complement these stories.
-Please contact the editor or writer with any additional stories, memories or documents and we will put them in the historical file for further study by future researchers.
-We will also try to include some of them in this column.
+Please contact the editor or writer with any additional stories, memories or documents and we will put them in the historical file for further study or include them in this column.